django-denmark/django-consent/README.rst

 * Models: GDPR-friendly, supporting deletion and anonymization
 * Views: For managing withdrawal of consent from email links
+* Signals and webhooks: Consent can be given and withdrawn and your project and third-parties will be event-driven.
 * Easy utility functions: for creating consent, generating unsubscribe links etc.
 * Form mixins: Create your own forms with consent description and checkbox
 * Abuse-resistent: Uses unique URLs and `django-ratelimit <https://django-ratelimit.readthedocs.io/en/stable/>`__.
 * Denial of Service: Endpoints do not store for instance infinite amounts of opt-outs.
 * Email confirmation: Signing up people via email requires to have the email confirmed.
-* Email receipts: Informed consent can only exist meaningfully if both parties have a copy
+* Email receipts: Informed consent can only exist meaningfully if both parties have a copy.
-* Auditability: Actions are tracked
+* Auditability: Actions are tracked.

 Open design questions